Read local coverage of this story at CNN affiliate WYFF.

-A custodian discovered the infant, thought then just to be around an hour old, late Friday at Greenville's BI-LO Center.
+A custodian discovered the infant, thought then just to be an hour or so old, late Friday night at Greenville's BI-LO Center.
+The boy was immediately brought for medical attention, with authorities unaware of how he'd gotten there or who his mother was.